Breaking: Hijacked Libyan Plane Lands In Malta

 — Joseph Muscat (@JosephMuscat_JM) December 23, 2016

-Initial reports suggest that the plane is carrying 111 passengers and 7 crew members.
-Times of Malta have reported that there is one suspected hijacker onboard the aircraft who claims to be in possession of a hand grenade.

-The hijacker has announced that he is willing to release all passengers aside from the crew if authorities comply with his demands.
-While the hijacker has yet to make these demands known, it is understood he is a Gaddafi loyalist – a group that have been held responsible for much of the ongoing violence in Libya since the initial civil war in 2011.
+A spokesperson for Prime Minister Muscat has advised the Minister has conducted talks with Libyan Prime Minister Faez al Serraj over the handling of the situation.

-According to sources at the scene in Malta, the aircraft has landed safely and emergency services have been dispatched.
+According to sources at the scene in Malta, the aircraft has landed safely and emergency services including military personnel have been dispatched and have stationed themselves several hundred meters away from the plane.
+At this stage no one has been seen entering or exiting the aircraft.
+The plane’s engines are reported to be still running 45 minutes after it landed.
 Malta International Airport have confirmed on Twitter that there has been an “unlawful interference” at the airport.

 MIA confirms there is an unlawful interference at the airport.Emergency teams dispatched.Visit https://t.co/Lf8i8e8s6L for flight info.